joshyka/manifest-home/README.md

 # KeyJourney

-Your personal home-buying command centre — track savings progress, log viewings, compare listings, calculate mortgage costs, and stay on top of every step in your journey.
+Your personal home-buying command centre — track savings progress, log viewings, compare listings, calculate mortgage costs, check BRF financial health, and stay on top of every step in your journey.

 ---